fedidat/AdventOfCode2020/README.md

 Nope, this is basically Ruby on Erlang and I dislike Ruby.

+### Day 2: Kotlin

+As a Java programmer that has been looking towards Kotlin for years, this is... special.
+But by want of modernizing Java, I think this goes too far.
+The syntax feels a bit inconsistent, although I may be talking out of inexperience.

 ### Day 3: Java 15

 This is my home language and I really enjoy it, the syntax is so consistent.
 Java 15 is really powerful as well, too bad half the world is stuck on Java 8.